3D Modeling of Building Interiors with a Human-Operated Backpack System

 - N. Naikal, J. Kua, G. Chen, and A. Zakhor.
 "Image Augmented Laser Scan Matching for Indoor Dead Reckoning," IEEE/RSJ International Conference on Intelligent RObots and Systems (IROS), St. Louis, MO, October 2009.
 [Adobe PDF]

-Recently, the project was profiled on ABC 7 KGO news (San Francisco Bay Area) as well as the Daily Californian and various tech blogs on the Internet.
+The project was profiled on ABC 7 KGO news (San Francisco Bay Area) as well as the Daily Californian and various tech blogs on the Internet.

 - ABC 7 KGO - Laser backpack creates instant 3D models, reported by Richard Hart, August 8, 2010.